Skincare Tips for Body Acne: from Cleansing to Non-Skincare Tips

 We have talked quite a lot about acne on our faces.
 Most people with genetically acne-prone skin must be familiar with not only facial acne but also body acne.
 The most common predominant areas are the chest and back.
 Although it might not be as visible as pimples around your face, they can be as frustrating and painful.
 On top of that, since summer is just around the corner, it can be pretty stressful to put on your best summer outfit.
 Let’s learn more about what are the common causes of body acne and how we can deal with it through our daily skincare routine!

-• Sweat: Working out and not showering straight after your workout
+Working out and not showering straight after your workout.

-• Clothing: tight or non-breathable clothing that leads to more irritation
+Tight or non-breathable clothing that leads to more irritation.

 Let’s now get into the solution on what you can do to deal with those pimples to get yourself ready for the summer!

 It all starts with a good exfoliating cleanser.
-Find a cleanser with exfoliating or acne-fighting actiㅍes.
+Find a cleanser with exfoliating or acne-fighting actives.
 It prevents dead skin cells from building up and at the same time helps to fade the leftover hyperpigmentation on your skin. • Salicylic acid (BHA)• AHA: Glycolic acid, lactic acid, or lactobionic acid • Benzoyl peroxide

 You can exfoliate your skin weekly for a more thorough deep cleanse on your body area.
 It can be either a weekly wash-off scrub that you use before a shower or a leave-on exfoliating product.
 Just like the cleanser, it helps to prevent clogged pores and prevent future breakouts!
 Does it have to be a specific body-care product?
 Not necessarily.